Vision

 Keep the public model legible

-Treat the public pages, deployment contract, wrapper model, and review path as part of the product surface instead of hiding the real story behind missing external links.
+Treat the public pages, install contract, wrapper model, and review path as part of the product surface instead of hiding the real story behind missing external links.

 Next step